sampangtf/persona-matrix/README.md

 ### `experiment/`
 Artifacts produced during dataset generation and evaluation.
 Contains cached rubric definitions, evaluation outputs for each summary variant, and the resulting controlled, dimension-shifted dataset.

+### `dci.pdf`
+The documentation for the proposed **Diversity-Coverage Index (DCI)**, a novel metric for assessing the quality of a persona set.
+DCI is the harmonic mean of Diversity (distinctiveness among personas) and Coverage (how well personas represent the user space), providing a single score to measure the quality of a persona-based evaluation framework.

 ## Getting Started

 Each subdirectory includes detailed documentation and scripts for reproducing the dataset and evaluation results.
 Please refer to their respective `README.md` files for installation and usage instructions.